killerkal/ip-projects/README.md

 # The primary languages that i used for this website are HTML and CSS
 # I also used git to iniate,commit and to further display it on my gh-pages in the desinated repo
 # https://github.com/killerkal/IP-project/tree/master
-# copyright 2020 Abdallah Ali
+# copyright 2020 Abdallah Alit